The Story of Texxas Jam ’78

 Subscribe to WWMJ Ellsworth Maine on

-You see, four years earlier, ZZ Top had drawn 80,000 fans to the University of Texas’ Memorial Stadium, in Austin, and left behind a ruined gridiron for the resident Longhorns to cope with, as their all-important college football season got under way.
+Four years earlier, ZZ Top had drawn 80,000 fans to the University of Texas’ Memorial Stadium in Austin, and left behind a ruined gridiron for the resident Longhorns to cope with, as their all-important college football season got under way.

 Nicknamed the Texxas Jam shortly and forever after, the three-day festival brought a mix of rock and country artists to Dallas that fourth-of-July weekend; but it was the first day’s historic lineup of classic rockers – and the record-breaking heat that met them – that has since gone down in rock and roll folklore.

-By the time rising stars Van Halen, pop-rockers Journey, and the Wilson sister-led Heart began taking their turns on stage, temperatures on the stadium floor had apparently tipped the 120-degree mark, and fire hoses had to be deployed in an attempt to help stave off mass occurrences of heat stroke amongst the attendees.
+By the time rising stars Van Halen, pop-rockers Journey and the Wilson sister-led Heart began taking their turns on stage, temperatures on the stadium floor had apparently tipped the 120-degree mark, and fire hoses had to be deployed in an attempt to help stave off mass occurrences of heat stroke among the attendees.

 Luckily, it was going to take more than a little summer sun to scare away these rock-starved southerners, who fought through the adverse conditions to the bitter end (helped along the way by between-set comedy courtesy of Cheech & Chong) in order to greet with open arms the day’s headliners, Aerosmith and Ted Nugent.